recri/hasak-js/README.md

 # hasak-js
-A controller for Hasak keyers.
+<a src="https://hasak.elf.org">A controller for Hasak keyers.</a>

-Hasak-js is a web application which can run on any device which runs a web browser.
-It will only work on web browsers which support the Web MIDI API, such as Google Chrome.
-It can control any hasak based keyer which is plugged into a USB port on the device.
+Hasak-js is a web application which should run on any device which runs a web browser.
+[At the moment it is only fully functional on desktop computer browsers.
+The problem with Android and ChromeOS browsers is being investigated.]

+It requires a web browser which supports the Web MIDI API, such as Google Chrome.
+But most modern browsers are based on Google's Chromium project and they work.

+It will find any MIDI device which is plugged into a USB port on the device.
+It can display basic MIDI information about any device, but it will also detect and control any hasak based keyer that it finds.

+There is a problem with the tools shipped with KxStudio on Linux.
+They somehow interfere with hasak discovering or connecting to MIDI devices.
+Stopping the jackd server supplied by KxStudio will work around the problem.
+There is no such problem running jackd on Ubuntu 24.04.

 It can be installed on the device so it is available even when disconnected from the internet.

 [![Built with open-wc recommendations](https://img.shields.io/badge/built%20with-open--wc-blue.svg)](https://github.com/open-wc)

 ## startup
-Hasak-js finds hasak keyers by their MIDI handles.
+Hasak-js finds the connected MIDI devices through the Web MIDI API.

+It constructs a menu which allows one of the devices to be selected for inspection.
+Selecting a device constructs a second menu for selecting which informational panels or controls should be displayed for the device.

+If the selected device is a hasak keyer, then by default a 'minimum' control panel is displayed.
-For each keyer found it displays the MIDI handle, the keyer speed (WPM), master level (%), sidetone level (%), sidetone frequency (Hz), and a gear icon.
+The mininum controls set the keyer speed (WPM), master volume level (dB/10), sidetone volume level (dB/10), sidetone frequency (Hz), and switches for enabling analog inputs, hardware audio output, and swapping the paddles.

-The displayed values can be manipulated by grabbing and dragging or by hovering and mousewheeling.
+Each displayed numeric value can be manipulated by clicking on the value and clicking on the spinner buttons, using the cursor up/down keys, or by editing the displayed number.

-The gear icon opens a more detailed configuration for the selected keyer.

-Hasak-js may also present a simulated keyer to allow you to check it out without keyer hardware.

-## detailed configuration
-The detailed configuration is structured as tree of cards which are organized to expose the most useful details.
+Keyboard traversal via Tab and Shift-Tab allows you to move between displayed values.
+A space will toggle the value of a switch.